Freshwater crocodile: Circulation system

 The hearts of other reptiles are designed to contain three sections, including two atria and one ventricle.
 The right atrium, which collects the returned deoxygenated blood and the left atrium, which collects the oxygenated blood collected from pulmonary arteries of the lung, takes the blood to a common ventricle.
 When just one ventricle is available to receive and mix oxygenated and deoxygenated blood and pump it to the body, the mixture of blood the body receives has relatively less oxygen.

 Crocodiles have a more complex vertebrate circulatory system, with a four-chambered heart, including two ventricles.
 Like birds and mammals, crocodiles have heart valves that direct blood flows in a single direction through the heart chambers.

 When under water, the crocodile's heart rate slows down to one to two beats a minute, and muscles receive less blood flow.
 When it comes out of the water and takes a breath, its heart rate speeds up in seconds, and the muscles receive oxygen-rich blood.
 Unlike many marine mammals, crocodiles have only a small amount of myoglobin to store oxygen in their muscles.

 Conservation status

 Until recently, the freshwater crocodile was common in northern Australia, especially where saltwater crocodiles are absent (such as more arid inland areas and higher elevations).
 In recent years, the population has dropped dramatically due to the ingestion of the invasive cane toad.
-The toad is poisonous to freshwater crocodiles, although not to saltwater crocodiles, and the toad is rampant throughout the Australian wilderness.
+The toad is poisonous to freshwater crocodiles, although not to saltwater crocodiles, and the toad is rampant throughout the northern Australian bush.
 The crocodiles are also infected by Griphobilharzia amoena, a parasitic trematode, in regions such as Darwin.